tav/espians-planfile/domain-registrar.md

 * [Name](http://www.name.com/) provide the [NameSafe two-factor authentication service](http://www.name.com/services/namesafe) to provide an additional layer of security in protecting access to their account.
 But it's not clear what offline verification mechanisms they provide in the case an attacker gets in.

 In addition to standard registrar locks, Verisign introduced a [registry lock service](http://www.verisigninc.com/en_US/products-and-services/domain-name-services/grow-your-domain-name-business/registry-lock/index.xhtml?loc=en_US) in 2009 that registrars could use to enable server-level protection for domains.
-But it's not immediately obvious which registrars support this and how much they charge for it.
+But it's not immediately obvious which registrars support this, how much they charge for it or even how exactly it works.

 According to [this article](http://www.circleid.com/posts/domain_registry_locking_why_not_use_it/), the following [EPP status codes](http://www.wdbc.com/domain/status-codes.cfm) should be set for a domain to be considered "locked" at the registry: